How Deepfake Detection Can Empower Businesses

 What is a Deepfake?

-The world is quickly heading into a deepfake crisis, with major fears over how this AI technology will impact and is already impacting the global socioeconomic and political environment.
-Most recently, fears of election integrity results have come under scrutiny.
+The world is quickly heading into a deepfake crisis.
+At the same time, concerns continue to grow over how this AI technology will affect organizations.
+In fact, it is already reshaping the global socio-economic and political landscape.
+Most recently, however, fears about election integrity have intensified and attracted significant scrutiny.

 What is Deepfake Detection?

-Deepfake detection is the process used to identify images, sounds, or videos that are artificially created to look hyper-realistic.
-Generally, generative AI is used in the document verification and biometric verification processes to detect patterns in deepfake content that would not exist in ‘real content’.
+Deepfake detection software identifies images, sounds, or videos that have been artificially created to look hyper-realistic.
+Today, companies integrate IDV solutions such as document verification and biometric verification processes to detect patterns that would not exist in ‘real content’.

-AI-powered IDV solutions are quickly becoming the only way to reliably counter deepfake technology and mitigate this type of identity fraud.
+AI-powered identity verification are quickly becoming the only way to reliably counter deepfake technology and mitigate this type of identity fraud.
 Comparably to a human, these technologies can identify spoofed content far more effectively, being able to process far more data over a given period of time, far more accurately, and far more cost-effectively.

-In September 2023, 3 key law enforcement agencies, the National Security Agency (NSA), Federal Bureau of Investigation (FBI), and the Cybersecurity and Infrastructure Security Agency (CISA), released a paper declaring that deepfake threats had increased exponentially and automated nad preventative technologies were essential.
+In September 2023, 3 key law enforcement agencies, the National Security Agency (NSA), Federal Bureau of Investigation (FBI), and the Cybersecurity and Infrastructure Security Agency (CISA), released a paper declaring that deepfake threats had increased exponentially and automated preventative technologies such as deepfake detection software were essential.

 Threats from synthetic media, such as deepfakes, have exponentially increased.